 Investors prefer debt instruments like bonds as they offer fixed returns.
-They have a fixed interest rate, and once the investment matures, the pre-fixed interest would is paid to the investors.
-But there are other types of debt instruments that have floating interest rates.
+They have a fixed interest rate, and once the investment matures, the pre-fixed interest is paid to the investors.
+But, there are other types of debt instruments that have floating interest rates.
 This means that the interest rate is not pre-fixed but depends on the changes their benchmark goes through.

 Floater funds have more than 65% of their portfolio invested in these debt instruments.
 These funds aim to benefit from the fluctuating interest rate so that they can generate higher returns for the investors.
 The annual returns from these funds could range from 7% to 9%.
 In the last 5-years, floater funds have delivered average returns of 8.27%.

 The floating instruments that these funds invest in have their own benchmarks.
 The interest rate offered by the instrument changes as per the fluctuations in the interest rate of their benchmarks.
 It is generally seen that as the interest rates increase in the debt market, the interest rate of these floating interest instruments rises too, and the floater funds deliver higher returns.